 The number of gorilla families Uganda has 22 gorilla families with 21 in Bwindi and 1 family in Mgahinga whereas Rwanda has 10 gorilla families.
 Each family is visited by 8 people per day, meaning 176 people track in Uganda per day and 80 people track in Rwanda giving a high chance to get a gorilla permit in Uganda than in Rwanda.
-Uganda also has many habituated gorillas of which one spends 4 hours participating in the gorilla habituation process, this costs USD 1500.and specifically done in the southern sector which is called Rushaga.
+Uganda also has many habituated gorillas of which one spends 4 hours participating in the gorilla habituation experience.
+The permit for Gorilla habituation experience in Uganda costs USD 1500 and specifically is done in the southern sector of Bwindi forest which is called Rushaga.

 Ease of access (time and travel); Rwanda’s volcanoes national park is a 3-hour drive from Kigali, the capital city on a well-maintained tarmac road.
 Therefore making it easy to access the park from the Airport, whereas in Uganda to access Bwindi Impenetrable forest it requires a 9 -10 hour drive from the main entry at Entebbe airport, giving you time to discover more along the way.
 But one can charter a flight to Bwindi forest at an added cost.
 Bwindi can also be accessed from Kigali with a minimum of 4-5 hour drive, so someone with tight program needs at least a 2 day safari in Rwanda and 3 day tour in Uganda to track the gorillas on short trip.

-Other activities done alongside gorilla trekking: Both countries offer other adventure activities other than gorilla trekking which you can add on your trip but Rwanda offers a limited range of activities like chimpanzee tracking, golden monkey tracking and birding.
-On the other hand, Uganda has numerous activities that one can combine with Gorilla tracking to make an adventurous safari.
-For instance taking a waterfall nature walk in Buhoma sector after the trek, visiting Queen Elizabeth national park for the tree climbing lions, Chimpanzee tracking in Kibale, visiting Murchison falls national park, white water rafting on River Nile, Boat cruise at Kazinga channel and Lake Mburo, cultural visits to the Batwa and many more that Uganda can offer.
+Other activities done alongside gorilla trekking: Both countries offer other adventure tour activities other than gorilla trekking which you can add on your trip.
+But Rwanda offers a limited range of tour activities like chimpanzee tracking in Nyungwe forest, golden monkey trekking and birding.
+On the other hand, Uganda has numerous activities that one can combine with Gorilla trekking to make an adventurous safari.
+For instance taking a waterfall nature walk in Bwindi Impenetrable national park after the gorilla trek is an amazing experience.
+Take a Safari to Queen Elizabeth national park where you will find tree climbing lions, Elephants, Leopards, buffaloes and the the most popular Uganda Kobs.
+Chimpanzee trekking in Kibale national park to meet the delightful apes that are so close to human being than any other creature. visiting Murchison falls national park with its most powerful waterfalls in the world, white water rafting on River Nile, Boat cruise at Kazinga channel and Lake Mburo, cultural visits to the Batwa and many more that Uganda can offer.

 Comparing gorilla trekking Photography and Views; In Volcanoes national park mostly the vegetation is bamboo with short grass giving you a bit clear views of the gorillas and good pictures especially if no rain because in rain it again becomes foggy to the extent that you can’t see gorillas clearly and see a person next to you easily.
-In Bwindi, being an Impenetrable forest it means the vegetation is so thick making it a bit difficult to have good views through the vines and better photography in some sectors but great photos can also be taken depending on the location of the gorillas and the quality of your camera.
+Bwindi being an Impenetrable forest it means the vegetation is so thick making it a bit difficult to have good views through the vines and better photography in some sectors.
+However, great photos can also be taken depending on the location of the gorillas and the quality of your camera.

 Gorilla Trekking and viewing in Uganda’s Bwindi Impenetrable National Park